WheteThunger/MonumentFinder/README.md

 ```

 - `Command` -- Determines the base command of the plugin.
-- `Default custom monument bounds` -- This determines the default bounds that will apply to custom monuments.
-These may not be best for every monument, so you can override them per monument in `Override monument bounds` if desired.
+- `Default custom monument settings` -- Defines how the plugin will determine the position, rotation and bounds of custom monuments.
+The behavior for individual custom monuments can be overriden in the `Monuments` section on the config.
-- `Override monument bounds` -- This section allows you to override the bounds for any vanilla or custom monument.
-Does not work for train tunnels or underwater labs.
+  - `Position` -- Defines how the plugin will determine the monument's "origin".
+Plugins such as Monument Addons or Custom Vending Setup will capture coordinates relative to the origin. **Caution: Changing how the origin is determined for a monument may cause issues with plugins that have already generated coordinates relative to that monument, meaning you may have to redo setup for those plugins at that monument.**
+    - `Auto determine from monument marker` (`true` or `false`) -- While `true`, plugins will see the monument's origin as the monument marker's position.
+      - Note: Since RustEdit does not currently allow custom prefabs to include a monument marker, map developers might not position/rotate monument markers consistently for every instance of a monument, so relying on the marker position/rotation may cause issues with plugins that use monument-relative coordinates.
+    - `Auto determine from prevent building volume` (`true` or `false`) -- While `true`, plugins will see the monument's origin as the center of the Prevent Building Sphere/Cube, if there is one overlapping the monument marker.
+  - `Rotation` -- Defines how the plugin will determine the monument's rotation. **Caution: Changing how the rotation is determined for a monument may cause issues with plugins that have already generated coordinates relative to that monument, meaning you may have to redo setup for those plugins at that monument.**
+    - `Auto determine from monument marker` (`true` or `false`) -- While `true`, plugins will see the monument's rotation as the monument marker's rotation.
+      - Note: Since RustEdit does not currently allow custom prefabs to include a monument marker, map developers might not position/rotate monument markers consistently for every instance of a monument, so relying on the marker position/rotation may cause issues with plugins that use monument-relative coordinates.
+    - `Auto determine from prevent building volume` (`true` or `false`) -- While `true`, plugins will see the monument's rotation as the rotation of the Prevent Building Sphere/Cube, if there is one overlapping the monument marker.
-  - These bounds have no effect on vanilla.
-Instead, they allow plugins to accurately determine whether a given position is at a monument.
+  - `Bounds` -- Defines how the plugin will determine the monument's bounding box.
+Bounds are used by other plugins to accurately determine whether a given position is in a monument, and to determine specifically which monument.
-  - Most vanilla monuments already have bounds hard-coded into the plugin which should be fairly accurate, so you probably don't need to override bounds except for custom monuments.
-  - Monuments should be listed using their short prefab name, with the following options.
-    - `Center` -- Determines the center of the bounding box.
-If the center of the monument and the origin of the monument are equal, then you can probably just use all zeros for this value.
-If you want to offset the bounding box relative to the monument's origin, then update this value to offset the bounding box.
-The most common reason to offset a bounding box is to raise it above ground, which can be achieved by simply increasing the `y` component of this value.
+    - `Auto determine from monument marker` (`true` or `false`) -- While `true`, plugins will see the monument's bounding box as monument marker's bounding box.
+This is an appropriate choice only if the map developer scaled the monument marker to cover the monument, which you should encourage map developers to do since it makes it very easy for this plugin to determine monument bounds.
+    - `Auto determine from prevent building volume` (`true` or `false`) -- While `true`, plugins will see the monument's bounding box as the center of the Prevent Building Sphere/Cube, if there is one overlapping the monument marker.
+    - `Use custom bounds` (`true` or `false`) -- While `true`, plugins will see the monument's bounding box as you configure in `Custom bounds`.
+    - `Custom bounds`
-    - `Size` -- Determines the size of the bounding box relative to the monument's center.
+      - `Size` -- Determines the size of the bounding box relative tot he monument's origin.
 For example, if the monument is shaped like a cube, set `x`, `y` and `z` to the same value.
+      - `Center adjustment` -- Adjusts the center of the bounding box, **relative** to the monument's origin.
+For example, if you want the center of the bounding box to be 10 meters above the monument's origin, set this to `"x": 0, "y": 10, "z": 0`.
+- `Monuments` -- This section allows you to override the configuration for individual monuments, including vanilla monuments and custom monuments.
+Customizing train tunnels and underwater labs is not supported.
+The options are the same as for `Default custom monument settings`, but options such as `Auto determine from monument marker` and `Auto determine from prevent building volume` have no effect on vanilla monuments.

 ## How to set up custom monuments